kanimaru/twitcher/README.md

 !!!!
 TODOS:
 - Updating documentation

-- authorize and dosetup
+- Split Editor and Game Settings
-- Explain the editor project settings

 - making errors better
 - large Emotes are to much up
-- remove class name of userproperty
-- implemnt description in commands

 Nice To Have:
-- Default To Own ID Eventsub
 - Multicommands
+- implemnt description in commands

 # [Early Beta] Twitcher V2
 .. is a Godot Library for implementing Twitch functionality in Godot.